garbervetsky/ERC-Verisol-Demo/Verifying-ERC20.md

 }
 ```

-Another cool aspect of VeriSol is the built-in clause `SumMapping` which allow to express the sum of all values in a mappings, which is handy for our specification purpose (recall the previous discussion about quantifying over all the elements in a mapping).
+Another cool aspect of VeriSol is the built-in clause `SumMapping` which allows expressing the sum of all values in a mappings, which is handy for our specification purpose (recall the previous discussion about quantifying over all the elements in a mapping).

 Suppose, we inadvertently forgot to update the `totalSupply` in the [`_mint`](https://github.com/garbervetsky/ERC-Verisol-Demo/blob/master/ERC20-2.sol#L215) function: